HighlandSolutions/development-standards/standards/practices/addingReadMe.md

 ## Example/Instructions
 1. A brief description of what the code does and what stack is used.
 2. Instructions for installing your code.
-  - This could be an init script or could outline the steps to install dependencies.
+   > This could be an init script `init.sh` or could outline the steps to install dependencies using a package manager like `npm`.
 3. What other code needs to be installed for it to work.
-  - If there is any other environment requirements for this to run.
-Example: if the code requires a certain version of php.
+   > If there is any other environment requirements for this to run. **Example**: if the code requires a certain version of php.
 4. One or two examples of how to invoke your code.
-  - Example: If it is vuejs based: npm run watch
+   > **Example**: If it is vue based: `npm run watch`
-5. Optionally: who wrote the code, how to cite it, and who to contact for help.
+5. Optionally: who wrote the code and who to contact for help.